March 3, 2023

 5. Dessert, even if they are keto-friendly

-The ABC Diet will achieve substantial change in your weight within a short period of 50 days.
+The ABC Diet claims to lead to substantial change in your weight within a short period of 50 days.

 This diet is tailored to those significantly overweight or obese and has been reported to produce positive results for many individuals over the short term.
 The expected weight loss over 50 days is 20 pounds.
-However, we must consider this diet's danger and potential risks.
+However, many users experienced contrary results and the diet was not effective.
+Also, we must consider this diet's danger and potential risks.

 The drastic changes in calorie intake can cause the body to enter starvation mode, resulting in weight retention rather than a loss after 50 days.
 Additionally, returning to a regular diet may lead to weight gain after completing the ABC Diet.